kevgo/tricorder/README.md

   "stacks": {
     // add stack-specific lint to the default lints for that stack "python": {
+      "lint": {
-      // these lints run in addition to the default lints "additional-lints": [
-        { "name": "mypy", "command": "mypy ." }
+        // these lints run in addition to the default lints "add": [{ "name": "mypy", "command": "mypy ." }] },
-      ],
+      "fix": {
-      // these fixes run in addition to the default fixes "additional-fixes": [
-        { "name": "isort", "command": "isort ." }
+        // these fixes run in addition to the default fixes "add": [{ "name": "isort", "command": "isort ." }] }
-      ]
     },
     // override stack-specific lints and fixes
     "rust": {
+      "lint": {
-      // these lints run instead of the default lints "replace-lints": [
+        // these lints run instead of the default lints "replace": [
           {
             "name": "clippy",
             "command": "cargo clippy --all-targets"
           }
-      ],
-      // these fixes run instead of the default fixes "replace-fixes": [
-        { "name": "rustfmt", "command": "cargo +nightly fmt" }
         ]
+      },
+      "fix": {
+        // these fixes run instead of the default fixes "replace": [{ "name": "rustfmt", "command": "cargo +nightly fmt" }] }
     }
   },